 “I choose to lead a Christian life within the law… I certainly will not do what the government does not allow me to do, let’s say, preach the gospel in the subway to cause a lot of people to come to me and as a result, the street or the road gets blocked,” Pastor Wu, who is a member of the official state-sanctioned church in Beijing, said in an interview with the BBC.

 And this seems to be the Communist Party’s way of tackling religious beliefs — if you can’t control it, co-opt it.
 But how effective the strategy will be is something that only time will tell.
-For now, most of the Christians in China are holding tight to their beliefs, unwilling to see them diluted with communist ideology.
+For now, most Christians in China are holding tight to their beliefs, unwilling to see them diluted with communist ideology.